MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/grouppolicy/New-GPStarterGPO.md

 ### -Comment
 Includes a comment for the new Starter GPO.
-The comment string must be enclosed in double-quoatation marks or single-quotation marks and can contain 2,047 characters.
+The comment string must be enclosed in double-quotation marks or single-quotation marks and can contain 2,047 characters.

 ```yaml
 Type: String